jmccarrell/public-notes/emacs-notes.md

 - then merge refactor-emacs-init branch in
   - will destroy .emacs altogether

 ### test it out on ubuntu ###

 - can I get emacs 25 on ubuntu?
 I must be able to.
 - move both branches over there; try things out.

+**Sun Mar 12 22:47:22 PDT 2017**

+## solarized blue background on terminal ##

+- attempt to resolve the blue background in emacs -nw
+  - there is no problem in emacs with window system

+- consider the two solarized packages:
+  - bbatsov: solarized-theme
+    - which I started with
+  - sellout: color-theme-solarized

+- which one does danielmai use?
+A: bbatsov, same as me.